The Journey to High-performance Customer Service

-Interested in refreshing your customer engagement strategy but not sure where to begin?
+Interested in updating your retail customer engagement strategy but not sure where to begin?
 Here are some ideas to help you get started.

 1. Build a Solid Omnichannel Strategy

-Your omnichannel retail strategy should also extend to customer service, which remains a pivotal component of customer engagement.
-Offer your customers a multitude of different ways to request and receive service — such as submitting a ticket, calling a support line, or direct messaging a branded social media account for the former, and talking to a live agent, interacting with a chatbot, and looking up information in a knowledge base for the latter.
+Your omnichannel retail strategy should also extend to customer service, which remains a pivotal component of retail customer engagement.
+Offer your customers a multitude of different ways to request and receive service, such as:

-The most important thing to keep in mind when developing an omnichannel is that you need to deliver a high touch, consistent experience, regardless of which channel your customers use to shop.
+The most important thing to keep in mind when developing an omnichannel retail customer engagement strategy is that you need to deliver a high-touch, consistent experience, regardless of which channels your customers use to shop.